· tutorials · 13 min read

 # PDF path to save

-pdf_path = "bbc.pdf"
+pdf_path = "google.pdf"

-Step 3: Create a PDF from custom HTML content using xhtml2pdf:
+Generating PDF from custom HTML content

 from xhtml2pdf import pisa